christianbolinas/zeroknowledge/about.markdown

 title: About
 permalink: /about/
 ---
 "Zero knowledge" is convincing someone that you know something without actually telling them what it is.
-It's a play on words.
+It's also a play on words.

 - John 15:18
 - Pittsburgh, PA